Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Key takeaways:

-• Investors at Schwab and Empower can open investment accounts and receive some helpful financial planning.
+• Investors at Schwab and Empower can open investment accounts and get access to useful financial planning tools.

-• Pro-level trading software can be used only at Schwab.
+• Advanced trading software is available only at Schwab.

 Trading and Investing

-If you open a securities account at Schwab or Empower, you'll be able to trade:
+If you open an investment account at Schwab or Empower, you can trade:

-For its advisory and brokerage customers, Schwab has a large network of branch locations that provide in-person customer service.
-Empower does not have brick-and-mortar locations.
+For advisory and brokerage clients, Schwab has a wide network of branch offices that offer face-to-face service.
+Empower does not operate physical branch locations.

 Winner: Schwab